risawitama/verbose-potato/README.md

-## There’s a new type of broom out, it’s sweeping the nation.
+## I’m on a whiskey diet.
+I’ve lost three days already.